DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claims 1-3, 5, 8-10 and 12 are rejected under 35 U.S.C.
-103 as being unpatentable over US 2011/0245988 by Ingels et al. (Ingels hereinafter) in view of US 6,969,927 by Lee.
+Claims 1-3, 7-10 and 12 are rejected under 35 U.S.C.
+103 as being unpatentable over US 2011/0245988 by Ingels et al. (Ingels hereinafter) in view of US 6,969,927 by Lee in further view of US 2016/0282892 by Saavedra et al. (Saavedra hereinafter).

-Regarding claim 1, Ingels discloses a switching panel [see at least Figure 1, (100)] for providing electrical power to a plurality of electric loads [see at least Figure 1, (111)-(118)] from a primary power supply [see at least Figure 1, (101)] or a secondary power supply [see at least Figure 1, (102)], comprising: a plurality of switching elements each connected to both the primary power supply and the secondary power supply and to at least one electric load within the plurality of electric loads [see at least Figure 1, (131)-(138)], wherein each of the plurality of switching elements is operable in a first condition and a second condition [see at least paragraph 0103]; a controller operatively connected to each of the plurality of switching elements [see at least Figure 1, (161)], wherein the controller is operable to independently control a condition of each of the switching elements [see at least paragraph 0103]; and a plurality of current sensors each in communication with the controller [see at least Figure 1, (101)-(108)], wherein each of the current sensors is positioned between one of the switching elements and at least one electric load of the plurality of electric loads associated with the switching element [see at least Figure 1, (131) to (121) to (111)], wherein each of the plurality of current sensors is operable to detect a current draw of the at least one electric load associated with the switching element [see at least paragraph 0103]; wherein the primary power supply and secondary power supply are configured to supply power to the switching panel simultaneously [see at least paragraph 0105].
+Regarding claim 1, Ingels discloses a switching panel [see at least Figure 1, (100)] for providing electrical power to a plurality of electric loads [see at least Figure 1, (111)-(118)] from a first power supply [see at least Figure 1, (101)] or a second power supply [see at least Figure 1, (102)], comprising: a plurality of switching elements each connected to both the first power supply and the second power supply and to at least one electric load within the plurality of electric loads [see at least Figure 1, (131)-(138)], wherein each of the plurality of switching elements is operable in a first condition and a second condition [see at least paragraph 0103]; a controller operatively connected to each of the plurality of switching elements [see at least Figure 1, (161)], wherein the controller is operable to independently control a condition of each of the switching elements [see at least paragraph 0103]; and a plurality of current sensors each in communication with the controller [see at least Figure 1, (101)-(108)], wherein each of the current sensors is positioned between one of the switching elements and at least one electric load of the plurality of electric loads associated with the switching element [see at least Figure 1, (131) to (121) to (111)], wherein each of the plurality of current sensors is operable to detect a current draw of the at least one electric load associated with the switching element [see at least paragraph 0103]; wherein the first power supply and second power supply are configured to supply power to the switching panel simultaneously [see at least paragraph 0105].

 Ingels discloses wherein each of the plurality of switching elements is configured to transition to an open condition upon receiving an indication from a corresponding one of the current sensors that a sensed current downstream of the switching element has exceeded a second threshold current value [see at least paragraph 0028, “The processor shall avoid that one power feed becomes overloaded by switching off certain ports”; paragraph 0060; paragraph 0107].